daniraro/Scrip/README.md

 -- Dungeon Upgrades
 spawn(function()
     while wait(0.01) do
-        if _G.scriptEnabled and #dungeonEvents.upgrades > 0 then
+        if scriptEnabled and #dungeonEvents.upgrades > 0 then
             for _, upgrade in pairs(dungeonEvents.upgrades) do
                 for id = 1, 10 do
                     spawn(function()